lerebel103/fronius-ha-dual-mppt/README.md

 - **Unit**: Celsius (°C)
 - **Default State**: Disabled by default (can be enabled in Home Assistant)
 - **Device Class**: Temperature
+- **Compatibility**: ⚠️ May not be supported on all Fronius Symo models
 - **Example**: `MPPT1 Temperature`, `MPPT2 Temperature`

 #### Operating State Sensors